python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

  - **Label:** This is the label or title that will appear above the slider.
  - **show_value:** When this equals 'True', The value the slider is currently set to will be displayed beside the slider.

 Notice how our 'Value' in the slider is the same as we set our frequency to in Exercise 2.
-The difference is we can now adjust the value of our frequency between multiple values by dragging the slider instead of the frequency having just one unadjustable value.
+The difference is we can now adjust the value of our frequency between multiple values by dragging the slider instead of having to change the code.

 We have created and displayed a slider, but the slider doesn't do anything yet.
 (Try sliding it to confirm.)